auth0/terraform-provider-auth0/MIGRATION_GUIDE.md

 ## Upgrading from v0.x → v1.0

 Several breaking changes have been introduced with v1.0.
-Please refer to the sections below on how to migration from v0.x.
+Please refer to the sections below on how to migrate from v0.x.

 - [Importing Multi-ID Resources](#importing-multi-id-resources)
 - [Global Client](#global-client)